Criviere/HackGT16/README.md

 There are multiple pieces at play here.
 First is what you see displayed behind the mirror.
 This is a web app created in HTML, CSS, and JavaScript and served from a Node instance hosted on Azure.

 ![alt text](https://github.com/Criviere/HackGT16/blob/master/magic-mirror-architecture-diagram.png)

+Using the Hosted Web apps bridge, we turned our web app into a Universal Windows App, which not only gives us access to Windows Native APIs but can also run across Windows devices, such as the Raspberry Pi 3 in our case.
+All the HTML, CSS, and Javascript comes directly from the server, hence the term *hosted.*